• Home

 Tags

-beauty and the beast, book review, book-reviews, books, fairy tale retellings, fairy-tales, fantasy
+beauty and the beast, beauty and the beast retellings, book review, fairy tale retellings, fairy-tales, fantasy, folkloric fantasy

 I’d like to start this début review for my A Tale Transformed project dedicated to reviewing fairy tale retellings with some general remarks on the author’s writing: